puppetlabs/bolt/acceptance/README.md

 * `winrm`: Nodes defined with this role will be used to test bolt's WinRM connection protocol.
 Any number of nodes can be defined with this role.

-You may also need to specify nodes for [beaker-hostgenerator](https://github.com/puppetlabs/beaker-hostgenerator) to use to test bolt on.
+You might also need to specify nodes for [beaker-hostgenerator](https://github.com/puppetlabs/beaker-hostgenerator) to use to test bolt on.
 You can see all of the available operatingsystem-architecture nodes by running